react-navigation/react-navigation.github.io/versioned_docs/version-7.x/bottom-tab-navigator.md

 <img src="/assets/7.x/bottom-tabs-side.png" alt="Sidebar" data-landscape></img>

-You can also render a compact sidebar by placing the label below the icon:
+You can also render a compact sidebar by placing the label below the icon.
+This is only supported when the [`tabBarVariant`](#tabbarvariant) is set to `material`:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>